Quick answer

 - Best for

-- Detroit-style pizza paired with award-winning craft beer at a waterfront taproom
+- Detroit-style pizza with craft beer

 - Strengths